Carnosine: benefits, dosage, contraindications

 Muscle carnosine metabolism and beta-alanine supplementation in relation to exercise and training

-Muscle Pain ✪✪✪✪✪
+Muscle pain ✪✪✪✪✪

 Several studies have examined the effect of carnosine on muscles.
-They conclude that carnosine supplementation significantly increases carnosine levels in muscles, positively impacting athletic performance, particularly in combat sports.
-The beneficial effects include improved muscle endurance and reduced fatigue.
-It is noted that carnosine helps maintain acid-base balance in muscles during intense exercise.
+They conclude that carnosine supplementation significantly increases carnosine levels in muscles, which has a positive effect on athletic performance, particularly in combat sports.
+The beneficial effects include improved muscular endurance and reduced fatigue. nnIt should be noted that carnosine helps maintain acid-base balance in muscles during intense exercise. nn

 Posologie